jp9516/etterby/_work/self-service-dashboards-restaurant-group.md

 position: 2
 featured: true
 summary: "Delivered franchise performance dashboards and enablement that unlocked daily self-serve usage."
-description: "James Pearson partnered with Subway International and Vita Mojo to redesign analytics for franchise owners and operator teams, pairing KPI storytelling with technical delivery."
+description: "Founder-led partnership with Subway International and Vita Mojo to redesign analytics for franchise owners and operator teams, pairing KPI storytelling with technical delivery."
 results:
   - "Franchisee dashboards adopted across 20+ markets with role-based navigation and automated commentary."
   - "Daily active users tripled as operators relied on guided analyses for staffing, menu, and promotions."